Table of Contents

 If you wish to exercise any of the rights set out above, please contact us as set forth in the “Contacting Hopin” section below.

-Legitimate Interest means the interest of our business in conducting and managing our business to enable us to give you the best service/product and the best and most secure experience.
+Legitimate Interest means the interest of our business in conducting and managing our business to enable us to give you and customers the best service/product and most secure experience.
 We make sure we consider and balance any potential impact on you (both positive and negative) and your rights before we process your personal data for our legitimate interests.
-We do not use your personal data on the basis of legitimate interests for activities where our interests are overridden by the impact on you.
-You can obtain further information about how we assess our legitimate interests against any potential impact on you in respect of specific activities by contacting us.
+We do not use your personal data on the basis of legitimate interests for activities where our interests are overridden by the privacy impact on you.

-Performance of Contract means processing your data where it is necessary for the performance of a contract to which you are a party or to take steps at your request before entering into such a contract.
-In respect to Hopin, that is the performance of our agreement with you to make the Hopin Services available.
-We are not involved in the processing of your Personal Data during any engagement you enter into with our third party partners or integration providers.
+Performance of Contract means processing your personal data where it is necessary for the performance of a contract to which you are a party or to take steps at your request before entering into such a contract.
+In respect to Hopin, that is the performance of our agreement with you to make the Services available.
+This does not relate to the processing of your personal data during any engagement you enter into with our third party partners or integration providers.

-We do not “sell” the personal information of our organizers or users of the Hopin Services as the term “sale” or “sell” is defined in the California Consumer Protection Act (“CCPA”).
-That mean means we do not sell, rent, or otherwise disclose your personal information in exchange for money or something else of value.
+We do not “sell” the personal information of users of the Services as the term “sale” or “sell” is defined in the California Consumer Privacy Act (“CCPA”).
+That means we do not sell, rent, or otherwise disclose your personal information in exchange for money or something else of value.

 California Shine the Light Law

 Under California’s Shine the Light law, California residents who provide us certain personal information are entitled to request and obtain from us, free of charge, information about the personal information (if any, and as defined under the law) that we have shared with third parties during the preceding calendar year for their own direct marketing purposes.
 We do not share your personal information in this way.